-The process for price-standardizing professional claims is similar to the one used for Other Outpatient Facility Claims, with the only difference being that all professional claims have CPT codes.
+The process for price-standardizing professional claims is similar to the approach used for outpatient facility claims, with the only difference being that all professional claims have CPT codes.
 Each professional claim is associated with a CPT code, quantity, and unit which are used to calculate the total payment for that claim.
-Additionally, the price-standardization process incorporates CPT modifier codes when present.
+Additionally, the professional claim price-standardization process incorporates CPT modifier codes when present.
 CPT modifier codes will either increase or decrease the standard payment for the claim.
 For example, there is a CPT modifier code for another surgeon assisting in the case.
 In this situation, there will be a secondary claim to accompany the primary surgical claim, but this secondary claim will have a CPT modifier code which will result in a lower payment on that claim.
 Professional claims with a \$0 paid amount are assigned a \$0 standard payment.